How do we measure progress on the implementation of responsible AI principles and practice?

 Artificial intelligence and machine learning have the potential to contribute to the resolution of some of the most intractable problems of our time.
 Examples include climate change and pandemics.
 But they have the capacity to cause harm too.
 And they can, if not used properly, perpetuate historical injustices and structural inequalities.

-The Global Index on Responsible AI will establish an international research network and a core team which will operate under the guidance of an Expert Advisory Committee composed of experts on the responsible and ethical use of AI from around the world.
-The research methodology is also being co-created and validated with other AI-related research organisations under the guidance of the Expert Advisory Committee.
+The Global Index on Responsible AI has established an international research network as well as a core project team that operates under the guidance of an Expert Advisory Committee (EAC).
+The EAC is composed of global experts on the responsible use of AI.
+The research methodology has been co-created and validated with the members of the EAC as well as other AI-related research organisations around the world.

-The Global Index is a participatory project by design with many opportunities for stakeholders to participate in the development of the indicator framework and the assessment methodology.
-Many consultation opportunities will be open to the public as we engage the broader community on approaches to data collection and analysis.
+The Global Index is a participatory project by design with many opportunities for stakeholders to engage in the development of the assessment methodology, data collection, as well as the dissemination of results.

-In the near future, we will also be recruiting country-researchers around the world to support data collection during the second half of 2022.
+In the near future, we will also be recruiting country-researchers around the world to support data collection in late 2023.
+Stay tuned for more information.